-In order to rejoin the same growth trajectory, Pendle would need to 200 by its historic growth rate to 6% by 2022 to rejoin its pre-Cord-12 grown r to by 2025, this is shown as Scenario A on the chart to the left.
+In order to rejoin the same growth trajectory, Pendle would need to double its historic growth rate to 6% by 2022 to rejoin its pre-Covid-19 growth rate by 2025, this is shown as Scenario A on the chart to the left.

-A less ambitious, but still bold, scenario would be a doubling of GVA grayth rates by 2026, allowing a bounce-back before the end of the decade.
-So may be 2,000 B).
-Pendle therefore needs a significant recovery within the next live to 1x years to get back to its pre-Covid-19 trajectory before 2030.
+A less ambitious, but still bold, scenario would be a doubling of GVA growth rates by 2026, allowing a bounce-back before the end of the decade (Scenario B).
+Pendle therefore needs a significant recovery within the next five to six years to get back to its pre-Covid-19 trajectory before 2030.